About Occasional Climber

-Since leaving New Zealand for my OE in 1988, my cameras and I have been drawn to many mountain places, in particular in Nepal, India, Pakistan and Tibet; and back home in New Zealand’s beautiful North and South Islands; but to a few other interesting high places.
+Since leaving New Zealand for my OE in 1988, my cameras and I have been drawn to many mountain places, in particular in Nepal, India, Pakistan and Tibet; and back home in New Zealand’s beautiful North and South Islands; and to a few other interesting high places.
 My approaches to the mountains also take me though some fascinating lowland places too.

 From hiking and trekking beginnings I joined the New Zealand Alpine Club (NZAC) in 2002 and have since become an occasional climber, balancing time in the mountains with work and family commitments.
 Since 2004 I’ve been winning occasional Wellington Section and National NZAC annual photo competition awards.
 More recently I’ve also been winning photo challenges and the odd contest at ViewBug and getting the occasional shot published at NationalGeographic.com.
 Since 2014 I’ve also had short articles featured fairly frequently in Wilderness Magazine, NZAC Vertigo and since 2019, articles in NZ Photographer Magazine.

 In 2011 I had my right hip replaced.
 This went well so, to mark reaching fifty in November 2012, I climbed Aoraki Mount Cook.
-Whilst I still can I try to spend as much time as possible in New Zealand above 3,000 metres in my next decade.
+Whilst I still can I try to spend as much time as possible in New Zealand between 2,000 and 3,500 metres.